highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/01.chat/docs.md

     category: docs
 ---

 You may be wondering why text chat is missing from the basic interface.
 We didn't add it (yet) as a default, because we couldn't see a great design that would work for both HMD and desktop users.
 Most HMD users can't very easily type, and so creating something that made chat a requirement for everyone didn't make sense to us.
 But we do expect that desktop users will want chat, and we will likely build something in the future.
 However, High Fidelity's extensible open-source scripting and UI gives you the ability to create the features you want, including text **chat**.
-There are some great scripts for chat that have already been built by community members, and a few are described below:
+There are some great scripts for chat that have already been built by community members, and a few are described below.

-There are plenty of alternative approaches, but the two scripts detailed below are popular.
+There are plenty of alternative approaches, but the three scripts detailed below are popular.
 You can also find other clever solutions to text chat in the [[High Fidelity community forum](https://forums.highfidelity.com/)], some are similar to the approaches detailed here and others taking advantage of the power of IRC.

 ## HiFi Local Chat by ctrlaltdavid